-10 The Hollies, Church Lane Built in the 19th century, this is a large Victorian House.
+Gascoigne family ran several coalmines in the area.
+Formerly the Gascoigne Arms, a sign outside for BYB showed that it sold Bentleys Yorkshire Beer, brewed in nearby Woodlesford.
+The present name is wishful thinking.
+There never was a Lord Gascoigne.
+6 The Hollies, Church Lane Built in the 19th century, this is a large Victorian House.
 Built by Jabez Wooley who owned a brickworks at 147 Elland Road in Leeds to which he commuted regularly by train.
 He used his own bricks.
 He was a staunch Methodist and benefactor of the nearby Methodist Church (former Wesleyan Chapel) also located in Church Lane.
 It is now a residential care home.
 The front has evidently been extended recently, but in keeping with the original building.
-11 "Paradise Row", 1 Sturton Lane This row of, originally, 10 terrace houses was mentioned in newspaper reports of 1893 as having had their windows broken by rioting miners.
+7 "Paradise Row", 1 Sturton Lane This row of, originally, 10 terrace houses was mentioned in newspaper reports of 1893 as having had their windows broken by rioting miners.
 Since then, extra houses have been added and all have been modernised, often with the addition of porches.
 Having been built for miners, this and their age gives them considerable heritage value.
-12 "Paradise Row", 2 Sturton Lane These were also built before 1900 and are shown in photos of that time.
+8 "Paradise Row", 2 Sturton Lane These were also built before 1900 and are shown in photos of that time.
 Apart from the addition of a dormer, these seem to be substantially unchanged.
-13 Town End Terrace Town End 16 terraced houses in three blocks.
+9 Town End Terrace Town End 16 terraced houses in three blocks.
 Formerly known as Bank Row because the end house on the right, Bank House, was rented by the Yorkshire Penny Bank on alternate Saturdays.
 It was run by Ben Chadwick, the headmaster of the Colliery School at East Garforth.
-The house was owned by Mr. and Mrs. Dixon, part of the Dixon family who were the last tollkeepers at the Toll Bar House on Aberford Road.
-14 Salisbury Terrace Aberford Road Of historical and architectural interest.
+The house was owned by Mr. and Mrs. Dixon, part of the Dixon family who were the last toll-keepers at the Toll Bar House on Aberford Road.

+10 Salisbury Terrace Aberford Road Of historical and architectural interest.
 Appears named on the 1890 OS map.
 A terrace of houses, near the station.
-There are several architectural features including large, moulded keystones depicting fruit above the doors.

-15 Salem Place Just off Wakefield Road Appears named on the 1890 OS map.
+There are several architectural features including large moulded keystones depicting fruit above the doors.
+11 Salem Place Just off Wakefield Road Appears named on the 1890 OS map.
 A terrace of houses at Town End of historical and architectural interest, having features such as the decorations above the doors.
 Also one of the few remaining terraces whose electricity distribution is by cables seen running at mid-height along the fronts of the terrace.
-16 Cyprus Cottages Off Wakefield Road Of historical interest.
+12 Cyprus Terrace Off Wakefield Road Of historical interest.
 A terrace of about 17 houses in two very different styles.
-17 Primitive Methodist Chapel, 1876 Chapel Lane SLP SLP Cotop This has historic interest as it appears named on the 1890 OS map Before the Barleyhill Road Council School opened in 1907, children attended Garforth Provided School which was in this fine building which opened in 1876.
+13 Primitive Methodist Chapel, 1876 Chapel Lane This has historic interest as it appears named on the 1890 OS map Before the Barleyhill Road Council School opened in 1907, children attended Garforth Provided School which was in this fine building which opened in 1876.
 The façade is original and untouched.
 Behind has been completely modernised and is now used as a dance school and theatre.
-18 Hilderthorpe Terrace on Lidgett Lane.
-This terrace has historic interest as it appears named on the 1890 OS map.
-A terrace of some 10 large houses Was sold in 1929 for £2690.

-Section 2 - Architectural merit
+Section 2 Architectural merit